A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

 or

 or

-Admissible shock waves satisfying (\ref{eq:admis1}) are called 1-shocks, while those satisfying (\ref{eq:admis2}) are called 2-shocks.
+Admissible shock waves satisfying \eqref{eq:admis1} are called 1-shocks, while those satisfying \eqref{eq:admis2} are called 2-shocks.
 Shock waves with $s=0$ are called stationary shocks.

-Eliminating $v - v_l$ in (\ref{eq:rhcond}), we obtain
+Eliminating $v - v_l$ in \eqref{eq:rhcond}, we obtain

-So as pointed in \cite{shearer}, no two points within the elliptic region $D_0$ may be joined by a shock.
+Shearer \cite{Shearer1993} observed that no states within the elliptic region can be joined by a shock.

-From the admissible criteria (\ref{eq:admis1})-(\ref{eq:admis3}) and the Rankine-Hugoniot conditions (\ref{eq:rhcond}) we can define the following sets or curves.
-For our Riemann problem, we have that $U_l$ belongs to the hyperbolic region $D_1$.
+From the admissible criteria \eqref{eq:admis1}-\eqref{eq:admis3} and the Rankine-Hugoniot conditions \eqref{eq:rhcond}, the following sets or curves are defined.
+For our Riemann problem, $U_l$ belongs to the hyperbolic region $D_H$.
 The set of states which can be connected to the state $U_l$ by a 1-shock with $U_l$ on the left must lie in the curve